cesc1989/apuntes/Luna/Backend/Help Desk/004 - Progress Form Email sin Link.md

 > **Result**
 > Patient did not receive email due to timing of progress appointment in relation to the upcoming appointment aligning within the 48 hour window resulting in communication not being sent.

+Luego Jordan comenta:
+> There is that gap of time where if its during the initial and the next appointment is during the time period where it is less than 48 hours, the therapist won't receive the appropriate communications due to that overlap of timing/appointment timing.